nim-appkit/omnilog/README.md

 ### Log levels

-By default, nimlog supports the log severities specified in the syslog RFC [syslog](http://tools.ietf.org/html/rfc5424).
+By default, omnilog supports the log severities specified in the syslog RFC [syslog](http://tools.ietf.org/html/rfc5424).
 You can also configure *custom levels*.

 | Severity  | Numerical value |